 - Murphy’s Law: Anything that can go wrong, will go wrong.

-- Your characters’ flaws should be a barrier in achieving their motive.
+- Your characters’ flaws should be a barrier to achieving their motive.

 - Put drawbacks on all magical or scientific objects.
 Let these drawbacks affect your character negatively.